 OPP out in full force looking for impaired drivers

-Grenville County OPP officers will be out in full force looking for impaired drivers.
+Grenville County OPP conducting a RIDE check.
 (Supplied by OPP East Region, Facebook)

 The Festive RIDE program is underway across the province.